-Lintbells fact file: Dog health and vitamin E
+YuMOVE fact file: Dog health and Vitamin E

 Vitamin E also plays a particularly important role in skin health and fertility and is also important for proper functioning of the immune system.
 It’s a key ingredient in a shiny and luscious coat!